Virtual check-ins

 You can have a virtual check-in if you meet these conditions:

-- You've talked to your doctor or other provider about starting these types of visits.
+- You talked to your health care provider about starting these types of visits.

 - You verbally consent to the virtual check-in, and your doctor documents your consent in your medical record.
 Your doctor may get one consent for a year’s worth of these services.